 Between the years 2011 to 2021 the number of total members at Belle II has approximately tripled.
-In only 10 years, the proportion of female-identifying members has approximately quadrupled from 57 members in 2011 to 201 members (Figure 1).
-However, the percentage of female-identifying members within the collaboration is still only increasing at an average of 0.57% each year (calculated from the overall percentage increase of 5.7%, from 12.2% to 17.9%).
-In comparison to the ICHEP2020 reported rate of 0.4%, Belle II in moving in

-Belle II N = 1120LP2021 Gender Unspecified +other 350 collaborators, by region (2021) Male Female 300 of collaborators 250 200 100 ġ.
-50 %Women 50 Japan M.EUrope the right direction with an increase in rate of the number of female-identifying members.
-However this is insufficient as, at this rate, Belle II would only reach parity in 2078.
+In only 10 years, the proportion of female identifying members has approximately quadrupled from 57 members in 2011 to 201 members an increase of 72%.
+However, the percentage of female identifying members within the collaboration is still only increasing at an average of 0.57% each year; the percentage of female identifying members increased from 12.2% to 17.9% (Figure 1).
+In comparison to the ICHEP2020 reported rate of 0.4%, Belle II shows a move in the right direction with an increase in rate of the number of female identifying members.
+At this rate, Belle II would reach parity in 2078.
 56 years is beyond the predicted lifetime of the Belle II experiment.